Copyright: Andreas Deinert

 Born in East Berlin in 1951, Frank Castorf graduates in theatre arts at Humboldt University in the mid-seventies and becomes dramaturg at the theatre in Senftenberg.
 In the following years, he works as a director at various theatres in the GDR, and, after the fall of the Berlin wall in 1989, he soon gets to be invited to work as freelance director for renowned West German theatres.
 Among his famous adaptations are works by Goethe, Shakespeare, Lessing, Ibsen, Bulgakov, and, time and again, Heiner Mueller.

-A short while ago, he signed a new contract that will keep him in place as artistic director until 2013.
+Frank Castorf’s pioneering long-term collaboration with the stage design director Bert Neumann at Volksbühne Berlin has become a trademark of his artistic productions, which are regularly invited to theatres and international festivals around the world.
+A short while ago, he signed a new contract that will keep him in place as artistic director until 2016.